Michigan State snaps slump with 68-65 win over No. 4 Purdue

 - Tyson WalkerAmerican basketball player

-EAST LANSING, Mich.
-(AP) Tom Izzo was choked up as he walked off the court, and the emotional display had nothing to do with matching Bob Knight's record for the most wins by a men's basketball coach at a Big Ten school.

-Tyson Walker made a tiebreaking 3-pointer with 3 seconds left, helping Michigan State beat No. 4 Purdue 68-65 on Saturday and triggering tears from its Hall of Fame coach.
+EAST LANSING, Mich. – Tyson Walker made a tiebreaking 3-pointer with 3 seconds left, helping Michigan State top No. 4 Purdue 68-65 on Saturday.

-''We needed to win a game, and we needed to win a game the way we won,'' Izzo said.

-The slumping Spartans (19-9, 10-7) had lost three straight and five of six.
-The dramatic victory over the Boilermakers was win No. 662 for Izzo, equaling Knight's total with the Hoosiers from 1972 to 2000.
+The Spartans (19-9, 10-7) gave Tom Izzo his 662nd victory, matching Bob Knight’s total at Indiana for the record by a coach at a Big Ten school.

 The Boilermakers (24-5, 13-5) had won three straight and nine of 10 overall.